This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

-The Content Engine component that stores global data that defines the domain.
-Data stored in a GCD includes information about object stores, file storage areas, content cache areas, index areas, and other domain resources.
-The GCD also stores and manages the security descriptors for all accounts provided by the authentication provider.
+The Content Platform Engine component that stores global data that defines the domain.
+Data includes information about object stores, file storage areas, content cache areas, index areas, and other domain resources.
+The global configuration database also stores and manages the security descriptors for all accounts provided by the authentication provider.

 Data that can be addressed by any process while in kernel mode, for example, tables, such as the open file table and process table, and other data maintained by the kernel, such as buffer pointers.

 Global Data Synchronization Network (GDSN)

 A global network that facilitates the synchronization of item information between retailers and suppliers by using a single global registry, comprised of selected data pools.